Robyn011/HTML_CSS/README.md

 ### Understanding the Box Model in CSS

 - padding: The space between the border and the content.
 It cant also have its own background color.
-When we add padding, we are essentially pushing the edge of the bosc away from the contenent.
+When we add padding, we are essentially pushing the edge of the box away from the contenent.

 - Margin: The space between elements on the page.
-If you want to swparate intersecting elements, adding some margin will do the trick.
+If you want to separate intersecting elements, adding some margin will do the trick.

 We can assign properties to individual sides or apply them to all four sides at once.
 There are shorthand values available for border, padding, and margin, which provide a more concise way to set these properties.
 Only a few examples have been provided here, but there is more to explore on this topic.